0del/0del/README.md

 ### What I'm working on 👨‍💻

 [ron](https://github.com/9bany/ron) - Application watcher.<br>
-[gjr](https://github.com/9bany/gjr) - Restarts a Go project when it crashes.
+[gjr](https://github.com/9bany/gjr) - Restarts a server when it crashes.